7 Health Benefits Of Guava For Babies

 At What Age Can Babies Start Eating Guava?

 Babies can have guava by the age of six months.
 This is a safe age as the baby starts eating other complementary foods such as rice and potato.
-However, as you introduce guava to your baby, start in the form of a fruit puree and then transit to soft, cooked guava.
-You might also like to try mashed (peeled and deseeded) guava.
+However, as you introduce guava, start with a fruit puree for babies to ensure it’s easy to digest.
+Gradually transition to soft, cooked guava as your baby gets used to the taste and texture.
+You might also consider offering mashed guava (peeled and deseeded) as an alternative.

 Do not give guava juice to your baby as babies younger than one year are not recommended fruit juices (4).